 - 20-30% of teenagers don’t get timely care

 - Lack of insurance, a shortage of treatment providers and issues with confidentially contribute to treatment delay.

-The good thing is that there is great treatment for depression!
+The good thing is that there are many ways to help your teen with depression and great treatments for depression!
 Teens with depression typically benefit from therapy and may benefit from medication treatment if they have moderate to severe symptoms.
 Here are a few great resources and tips for getting treatment:

 - If you are in a crisis, call or go to the National Suicide Prevention Lifeline at 1-800-273-8255 or go to their website

-- Find a child and adolescent psychiatrist here
+- You can reach out to NowPsych or find a child and adolescent psychiatrist here

 - Search treatments and learn about mental health issues with the National Alliance on Mental Illness (NAMI)